-Now I’m a pretty big Apple user since my days in university and using a lot of design software – after years of clunky PCs, using a Mac was a breath of well-designed and pretty fresh air.
+Now I’m a pretty big Apple user since my days in university where I used a lot of design software – after years of clunky PCs, using a Mac was a breath of well-designed and pretty fresh air.
 The graphics and functionality really appealed to me, and I’ve switched over to a Macbook Pro and an iPhone from my dad’s old Compaq laptop and my Nokia phones for my personal stuff, although I still use Windows (XP, my bane) and PCs on a daily basis in the office.

 I like being connected while I’m away, just a little bit – my computer usage tends to be only when I’m in my room at the end of the day, or on long commutes.
 It largely revolves around checking my mail and social media accounts, research on places to go the next day, though quite occasionally it also entails some writing or updating of my blog.
 I don’t like to use public computers, and I used to bring my Macbook along, but sometimes made do without on very short trips.

 So I was curious to see how the Surface RT with Windows 8 software would be for travelling – I’m far from being your Apple evangelist and snob, but man, I have had some frustrating times with Windows XP in the office.
 But my Mac isn’t without its flaws, the Macbook Pro is pretty hefty and can get heavy after long periods of carrying it around.
 Also, I cannot figure out iTunes and syncing for the life of me and live in fear of accidentally deleting everything on my phone one day.